Eir-nya/userdata-wrapper/README.md

 wrapper.WrapCreateProjectileAbs()
 ```

 There!
-Not only was it cleaner and easier to do, but it also applied the changes to CreateProjectileAbs!
+Not only was it cleaner and easier to do, but it also applied the changes to `CreateProjectileAbs`!

 So: This is something you can do for ALL "multi-instance" userdata objects.
 The prime examples of what I'm talking about
 are projectiles and sprites.
 Basically, anything that you can create a potentially infinite amount of.

+&nbsp;

 Now, for the full list of variables and functions for this library: